 More than any other Pride parade we’ve participated in, Baltic Pride felt the most like activism.
 Sadly, the Eastern bloc is lagging behind the rest of Europe on LGBTQ rights.
 So, events like Pride are desperately needed to provide visibility for the queer community.
 In the past, the event has faced pushback from the government and protest groups, but it is slowly becoming more welcomed in the city.

-It’s like “pass the parcel” for Pride events as Estonia, Lithuania and Latvia take turns each year to host Baltic Pride.
-It usually takes place in August, with Riga taking the reins in 2021.
-Be sure to check their Facebook page to see when Riga is hosting it again.
+It’s like “pass the parcel” for Pride events as Estonia, Lithuania, and Latvia take turns each year to host Baltic Pride.
+It usually takes place in June, with Riga taking the reins in 2021 and again in 2024.
+Be sure to check their Facebook page to see full details of the next event.

 Where to eat in Riga

-It goes without saying that we are total foodies and geek out over finding new dishes that we have never tried before.
+We are total foodies and geek out over finding new dishes that we have never tried before.
 Riga was the perfect spot for us as it opened up a whole new palate of Eastern European cuisine that we never knew about.
-We know gay travelers (like us) can get a bit picky with their choices sometimes but please promise us you will try something different from one of our three favourite restaurants in Riga:
+We know gay travelers (like us) can get a bit picky with their choices sometimes but please promise us you will try something different from one of our three favorite restaurants in Riga:

 What?
 Just because our Instagram feed is mostly us clinking glasses of wine and cocktails doesn’t mean we don’t crave a beer once in a while.
 And oh boy do Two More Beers come prepared.
 Their motto is “The truths of life are hidden at the bottom of beer glasses.
 Maybe not.
 But we should always, always check” and we couldn’t agree more.
 Oh, and before you ask, yes, they do serve food too!
 Their array of burgers, fries, and wings are utterly delicious, which is what makes Two More Beers one of the most highly rated restaurants in Riga!